suhas-pai/react-twitter/README.md

 ## Building

-This project uses the `pnpm` package manager.
+This project uses the `bun` runtime and bundler.
 The following commands are available for running/building this project:

-- `pnpm run dev` (for development)
+- `bun run dev` (for development)
-- `pnpm run build` (for production)
+- `bun run build` (for production)
-- `pnpm run start` (for production and to run)
+- `bun run start` (for production and to run)

-Note that at time of writing, `pnpm run start` is currently not supported due to an issue in `vinxi`
+Note that at time of writing, `bun run start` is currently not supported due to an issue in `vinxi`

 This project also has several commands (provided by `drizzle`) to investigate the `postgres` database linked in your `.env`.
 See `package.json` for more information